John2T/PrepPal/ReadMe.md

-# Prepal
+# PrepPal

 ## Project Description
-Prepal is an ingredient-based recipe generator designed to help home-cooks use their ingredients effictively.
+PrepPal is an ingredient-based recipe generator designed to help home-cooks use their ingredients effictively.

 ## Technologies Used
 - FrontEnd: HTML, CSS, JavaScript，Bootstrap